 [Related: The 5 Best Boot Conditioners On the Market]

-10. Try A Different Lacing Combo
+10. Try a Different Lacing Combo

 If you’re encountering tightness around your arch or ankles and want to give your foot a little more room to flex, skip some of the eyelets when you lace up your boots.
-After all, the point of the break in is to stretch the leather, not the laces.
+After all, the point of the break-in is to stretch the leather, not the laces.
 This can be particularly helpful when you’ve got a pair of boots with a gusseted tongue, which adds extra bulk to break in.

-11. Take Your Pair of boots to a Professional
+11. Take Your Pair of Boots to a Professional

 If you really can’t stand the idea of breaking in your own boots, then a cobbler can help.
 They have specialized stretching tools that can expand just the problem areas on a pair of boots, or add padding to an insole or arch.
 A quick Google search for “shoe repair near me” or “cobbler near me” will turn one up.
 Just keep in mind that you might need to leave your new boots with them for a few days.